It’s pretty easy to put off your retirement choices and decide that you will worry about those later.

 Here’s a nice read about the appropriate age to start saving: https://www.cnbc.com/2019/09/04/the-age-when-americans-start-saving-for-retirement.html

-Regardless of your particular age at the time of reading this, the truth is that it is never too early to start worrying about your old age.
+Regardless of your particular age at the time of reading this, the truth is that according to All Things Frugal, it is never too early to start worrying about your old age.
 And, no, I’m not saying that you should start dreaming of not working and sipping your favorite drink on a beach somewhere instead.
 Sure, that’s the ultimate goal, but, as I already said, you will have to work towards achieving that goal.

 There are quite a few reasons why retirement money management is important and not one of those should be taken for granted.
 Yet, if you still aren’t sure why this is so important, you might be far more inclined to put things off than start resolving them immediately.

 So, with the aim of helping you understand that putting off your plans isn’t a good idea, I’ll give you a short list of reasons why retirement money management is actually important.
 Go here to read more about that.